AnishKochhar/PlaylistCreator/README.md

 |*-t \<n>* | *--timeframe=\<n>* | Picks 5 songs from the *n*'th month of listening history |
 |*-a \<name>* | *--artist=\<name>* | Find songs from artists similar to *name* |

+### Dependencies
+- openai: for interacting with the OpenAI api
+- spotipy: for uploading the playlist to Spotify
+- yt-dlp: for downloading songs from YouTube
 ## Setup
 You must setup the following environment variables:
 1. OPENAI_API_KEY: https://platform.openai.com/api-keys